work-saddam/Reactjs/Z_HOOKS.md

 - useCallback: Memoizes a callback function so it doesn't get recreated on every render.
 - useReducer: An alternative to useState for complex state logic.
 - useLayoutEffect: Similar to useEffect, but runs synchronously after all DOM mutations.

+## Custom Hooks
+Custom Hooks in React are JavaScript functions that allow for the extraction the reusable logic from functional components.
+These hook can share logic between components without repeating code.
+It is best practice to start the hook name with the word "use".
+It is not mandatory.

 ## useState()
 useState hooks is used to create a statefull variable in a functional component.
 It take initial state as an argument and returns an array of two entries.
 1st was current state value and 2nd a function to update that value.